kata-containers/kata-containers/tools/osbuilder/rootfs-builder/README.md

   Path: `/bin/kata-agent` - Kata Containers guest.

+By default a go agent is used in kata rootfs image or initrd, to use rust agent by setting the `RUST_AGENT` environment variable to `yes`.

 - An `init` system (e.g. `systemd`) to start the Kata agent when the guest OS boots.